RicoJia/The-Dream-Robot/src/dream_gmapping/tmp_gazebo_plugin_dream_robot.md

     2. track down its nodes, project scans on to it.
     3. Count how many times each ray has been casted

 - does this new sequence correspond with the paper? bmapping? gmapping?
-TODO
     - in paper: updating a particle's pose involves sampling K poses, generate a new distribution from it, then draw from the distribution again.
 This is equivalent to "updating with the scan match"
     - From Bmapping,
         - We do a global scan match.
 That's good enough as an estimate.